xiaotuanyu120/linux-Operation-and-maintenance-manual/devops/elk/elk_1.1.0_production_installation.md

 # Arguments to pass to java
 LS_JAVA_OPTS=""

-# pidfiles aren't used the same way for upstart and systemd; this is for sysv users.
+# pidfiles are not used the same way for upstart and systemd; this is for sysv users.
 LS_PIDFILE=/var/run/logstash.pid

 # user and group id to be invoked as